Archive for the ‘Investment Loans’ Category

 National Rental Affordability Scheme InvestorWhat is NRAS?

-Under the NRAS, potential investors are urged to buy a NRAS approved dwelling and agree to rent the property out at 20% below the local market home rental rate.
+Under the NRAS, potential investors are urged to buy an NRAS approved dwelling and agree to rent the property out at 20% below the local market home rental rate.

 As an incentive to encourage large-scale investment in NRAS approved properties, the government offers either a grant or a tax exemption for up to 10 years.
 Based on present criteria, the Australian Government has identified more than 1.5 million national households as potential tenants eligible for NRAS assistance.